 —Spring: Depart early to mid January – return end of April

 —Summer: Depart end of April or early May – return middle of August

 —Fall: Depart end of August – return middle of December, just in time for Christmas

 EXPLORING CENTRAL AMERICA

 The best part about Mexico is all the travel.
 So many of our favorite spots are just hours away from your home, meaning you can take a trip just about every weekend if you want to!
-During your vacations you can explore a bit further and see other parts of Mexico or you could even take a flight down to Costa Rica, Nicaragua, or Panama.
+During your vacations you can explore a bit farther and see other parts of Mexico or you could even take a flight to Costa Rica, Peru, Nicaragua, or Panama.
 Mexico is definitely the place to go if you want see and do as much as you can on a budget.

 Puerto Vallarta — Beaches, snorkeling, fresh fruit smoothies, ancient ruins, and more?
 This place has all that vacation life has to offer.